aspose-words/Aspose.Words-API-References/english/net/aspose.words.fields/formfield/exitmacro/_index.md

 ### Remarks

-The exit macro runs when the form field loses the focus in Microsoft Word.Microsoft Word allows strings with at most 32 characters.
+The exit macro runs when the form field loses the focus in Microsoft Word.

+Microsoft Word allows strings with at most 32 characters.

 ### Examples